 These services are provided in the beneficiary's private home and not in the home of the direct service employee.
 Life Skills Training Services must start and/or end at the home of the beneficiary.
-When appropriate, Life Skills Training can be provided via real time two-way interactive audio and video telehealth.

 Exclusions

 This service is not provided to beneficiaries who receive Residential Supports.
 This service is not provided to participants who receive Residential Supports.
 This service may not be furnished / billed at the same time of day as Cognitive Rehab., Day Supports, Community Networking, In Home Intensive Supports, Personal Care, Respite, Supported Employment or one of the State Plan Medicaid services that works directly with the person.
 Through the review of service documentation, the care coordinator will confirm that Life Skills Training is not being billed at the same time of day as to determine that services are not being billed at the same time of day as Cognitive Rehab., Day Supports, Community Networking, In Home Intensive Supports, Personal Care, Respite, Supported Employment